FloorplanQA: A Benchmark for Spatial Reasoning in LLMs using Structured Representations: Details on Synthetic Data Generation

 \section{Details on Synthetic Data Generation}

-Room layouts were generated using Gemini 2.5 Pro, specifically fine-tuned for spatial reasoning and bounding-box tasks~\cite{team2025gemini}.
-Below, we describe the detailed procedure and constraints.
+Room layouts were generated using Gemini 2.5 Pro, specifically fine-tuned for spatial reasoning and bounding-box tasks.
+In the following sections, we describe the detailed procedure and its constraints.
 All generation scripts, prompts, constraint-checking code, and random seeds are included in the code for full reproducibility.